 In one form of Meniere disease, hearing loss and tinnitus precede the first attack of vertigo by months or years.
 After the attacks of vertigo begin, hearing may improve.

-If endolymphatic sac decompression fails, doctors may need to destroy the inner ear structures that are causing the symptoms by injecting a solution of gentamicin through the eardrum into the middle ear.
+If endolymphatic sac decompression is ineffective, doctors may need to destroy the inner ear structures that are causing the symptoms by injecting a solution of gentamicin through the eardrum into the middle ear.
 Gentamicin selectively destroys balance function before affecting hearing, but hearing loss is still a risk.
 The risk of hearing loss is lower if doctors inject the gentamicin only once and wait 4 weeks before repeating if necessary.

 People who still have frequent, severe episodes despite these treatments may need a more invasive surgical procedure.
 Cutting the vestibular nerve (vestibular neurectomy) permanently destroys the inner ear's ability to affect balance, usually preserves hearing, and successfully relieves vertigo in about 95% of people.
-This procedure is usually done for people whose symptoms do not lessen after endolymphatic sac decompression or for people who never want to experience another spell of vertigo.
+This procedure is usually done to treat people whose symptoms do not lessen after endolymphatic sac decompression or people who never want to experience another spell of vertigo.